 Where Ostara embraces symbols of Nature’s return to life and the vitality of the flora and fauna world, Beltane brings that focus to the world of humans.
 Sex and sexuality are at the forefront of much of this Sabbats symbolism.

 Thoughts on Imbolc and the Perseverance of Hope The last six-ish weeks of Winter is known as Imbolc or Candlemas.
 There is a feeling, an impulse rustling at the edge of crocus buds jutting, verdant, out of the frosty ground.
 You catch it in the sudden song of returning robins, something offbeat, upbeat, swift.
 Like … Read more

 The Megalesia was a multi-week festival celebrating the Phrygian Goddess, Cybele and her eunuch Son/Lover Attis, a vegetation God that died at Winter and was resurrected at Spring.
 Romans brought the festival from Anatolia (modern-day Turkey).
 We have some reasonably complete records of the Roman Megalesia.
 However, time left us few records from the thousands … Read more

 The Megalesia (in conjunction with another Spring Equinox festival called Hilaria) was the name the Romans gave to a week-long festival celebrating the Phrygian Goddess, Cybele and her eunuch Son/Lover Attis, a vegetation God that died at Winter and was resurrected at Spring.
 The rite was brought to Rome from Anatolia (modern-day Turkey).
 There are … Read more

 Did you feel that?
 The shift in the temperature?
 The shift in the energy?
+Ostara is here!
 Notice the daffodils, the forsythia, the tulips popping up?
-Spring is coming, and for many people in the Northern Hemisphere, the season marks the Earth’s return to life, expressed in hundreds of deities and archetypes, back from the land of death’s … Read more
+Spring is coming, and for many people in the Northern Hemisphere, Ostara season marks the Earth’s return to life.
+This is expressed in hundreds of deities and archetypes, back … Read more